OCWC22/RL-stablebaseline-scientist/prd.md

   - [ ] Set up continuous integration
   - [ ] Implement automated testing pipeline
   - [ ] Create deployment workflow

+## Model-Based PPO with Adaptive Imagination

+The Model-Based PPO algorithm combines the strengths of PPO with a learned world model and adaptive imagination to improve sample efficiency.
+The algorithm follows these key steps:

+1. **Collect Real Experience**: Gather transitions from the actual environment using the current policy.

+2. **Train World Model**: Learn to predict the next state, reward, and done flag based on the current state and action.

+3. **Adaptive Imagination**: Generate imagined rollouts using the world model, with the number of rollouts adapted based on the model's confidence.

+4. **Policy Update**: Update the policy using both real and imagined data with PPO-style optimization.

+5. **Curiosity Module**: Optionally provide intrinsic rewards to encourage exploration of uncertain states.

+The skeleton implementation demonstrates the structure and flow of the algorithm without implementing the actual neural networks.
+This serves as a foundation for the full implementation.

+### Implementation Details

+- **World Model**: Predicts the next state, reward, and done flag based on the current state and action.
+- **Confidence Calculation**: Uses the exponential of the negative loss to calculate confidence.
+- **Adaptive Rollouts**: Interpolates between min and max rollouts based on confidence.
+- **Mixed Buffer**: Stores both real and imagined transitions for policy updates.
+- **Curiosity Weight Adaptation**: Adjusts the weight of intrinsic rewards based on the trend of external rewards.

 ## Detailed Implementation